 (ii) At December 31, 2019 there are 153 certificates of Annual Recognition of Payment on Work Progress - CRPAO from Spanish acronym (185 CRPAOs at December 31, 2018), issued by the Peruvian Government to finance projects and concessions.
 Said issuance is a mechanism established in the concession agreement signed between the State and the concessionaire, which allows the latter to obtain financing to continue with the work undertaken.
-Said investment matures between January 2020 and April 2026, accruing interest at an annual effective rate between 3.74 percent and 4.67 percent at December 31, 2019 (between January 2019 and April 2026, accruing interest at an annual effective rate between 4.72 percent and 6.02 percent at December 31, 2018).
+Said investment matures between January 2020 and April 2026, accruing interest at an annual effective rate between 31, 2019 (between January 2019 and April 2026, accruing interest at an annual effective rate between 4.72 percent and 6.02 percent at December 31, 2018).